jmw-fr/EntityHelpers/README.md

       catch (DbEntityValidationException ex)
       {
-         // the variable will containt a readable of the validation errors. string message = ex.LogMessage();
+         // the variable will contain a readable of the validation errors. string message = ex.LogMessage();
       }